-Riverboat trips on the Rio Parana and Laguna Valle
+Sip cocktails on a sunset cruise of the Rio Parana or Laguna Valle

-Visit the San Ignacio Mini Ruins these Jesuit Missions, declared Cultural Heritage Site of Humanity by UNESCO
+Discover the fascinating Jesuit ruins at San Ignacio Mini, declared a Cultural Heritage Site of Humanity by UNESCO

-Visit Yerba Mate which is the largest producer of Mate in Argentina
+Visit Yerba Mate, the largest producer of mate in Argentina

 The idea for Red Savannah was always based on a clear market need.
 A small team of the most experienced travel designers, supported by the latest technology and delivered with the lightest touch.
 In short, a travel company redefined for the 21st century.